davidgithub1980/page-preloader/README.md

 // use custom options
 PagePreloader.init({
     debug: false,
+    // defaults to 'false'
     // turn on/off debug mode
-    // defaults to 'false'

     preloadKey: 'uri',
     // defaults to 'uri'
-    // determine key under which to store page data
+    // determine key under which to store preloaded data
-    // - 'uri' - page data to be stored using string URI as key
+    // - 'uri' - data to be stored using URI string as key
-    // - 'page' - page data to be stored using page number as key
+    // - 'page' - data to be stored using page number as key

     preloadDelay: 2000,
     // defaults to '2000'